trans-travel/trans-travel/us/oh.md

  * General public accommodation access is not specifically protected by law for trans people in Ohio, although some counties and municipalities do protect it.
- * Ohio bans access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.
-This also applies to private universities.

 ## Drag / Performance / Cross-dressing Laws